parallelvirtualcluster/pvc/docs/about.md

 The PVC server-side infrastructure consists of a single daemon, `pvcd`, which manages each node based on state information from the Zookeeper database.
 All nodes are capable of running virtual machines, Ceph storage OSDs, and passing traffic to virtual machines via client L2 networks.

 A subset of the nodes are designated to act as "coordinator" hosts for the cluster.
-Usually, 3 or 5 nodes are designated as coordinators; 3 is ideal for small deployments (<30 hypervisors) while 5 allow for much larger scaling, and larger odd numbers of coordinators are possible for very large cluster.
+Usually, 3 or 5 nodes are designated as coordinators; 3 is ideal for small deployments (<30 hypervisors) while 5 allow for much larger scaling, and larger odd numbers of coordinators are possible for very large clusters.
 These coordinators run additional functions for the cluster beyond VMs and storage, mainly:

 * running Zookeeper itself, acting as the central database for the cluster.
 * running FRRouting in BGP server mode, performing route reflector and upstream routing functionality.